 Stepping Up Enforcement

-It is crucial to work with local communities to raise awareness of the risks the dog meat industry poses to both human health and animal welfare, and for local law enforcers to be equipped with the skills, knowledge and motivation to enforce existing laws.
+In order to successfully ban the trade in dogs for human consumption, mechanisms to enforce the national law should be established at the provincial, municipal, and village level in key areas where the dog meat industry continues to thrive.
+It is crucial to work with local communities to raise awareness of the risks the dog meat industry poses to both human health and animal welfare, and for local law enforcers to be equipped with the skills, knowledge, and motivation to enforce existing laws.

 1. History (n.d.)
 Retrieved April 19, 2016, from http://koreananimals.org/about/history/

 2. Kim, R. (2008).
 Dog meat in Korea: A socio-legal challenge.Animal Law, 14, 201–236, at 202.
 Retrieved from https://www.animallaw.info/sites/default/files/lralvol14_2_201.pdf